nncsang/MasterChef/README.md

 # MasterChef

-This is our project for **Human-Computer Interaction for the Web: Interaction Design and User Evaluation - Fall 2014** course at EURECOM institute.
-In this project, we focus on demonstrating new features of HTML5.
+This is our project for **Human-Computer Interaction for the Web: Interaction Design and User Evaluation - Fall 2014** course at EURECOM Institute.
+In this project, we focused on demonstrating new features of HTML5.
 ￼
 Project Description
 ======